zuozhenggh/learning-library/developer-library/rest-services-for-adb-appDevLive/REST_enable_objects/REST_enable_objects.md

 ## Introduction

-In this lab you will use Database Actions to REST enable your function and a custom SQL Statement that take in inputs.
+In this lab, you will use Database Actions and the REST console to build a REST API using a parametrized PL/SQL procedure and SQL statement.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes

 #### About RESTful Web Services